hasura/graphql-engine/docs/graphql/core/getting-started/docker-simple.rst

 Introduction
 ------------

-This guide will help you get the Hasura GraphQL engine and Postgres running as Docker containers using Docker Compose.
+This guide will help you get the Hasura GraphQL engine and a Postgres database to store its metadata running as Docker containers using Docker Compose.
 This is the easiest way to set up Hasura GraphQL engine on your **local environment**.

-In case you'd like to run Hasura on an existing Postgres database, follow :ref:`this guide <deployment_docker>` to deploy the Hasura GraphQL engine as a standalone docker container and connect it to your Postgres instance.

 Prerequisites
 -------------